CSPO Events

 • Moderated by Cynthia Selin, Associate Fellow, Saïd Business School, University of Oxford

-• Using a horizons framework, participants will deliberate the near and long-term future of S&T policy in small groups, with a goal of scoping new research questions and applied methods for policy implementers to deliver better outcomes for people, communities, and the planet.
+• Using a horizons framework, participants will deliberate the near and long-term future of S & T policy, with a goal of identifying specific actions, innovations, or policy shifts that could help move from today’s challenges to better outcomes for people, communities, and the planet.
 Through a process of dialogue and deliberation, the breakout groups will advance new ideas for the future of S&T policy.

 • 4:00p – The Future of S&T Policy